Page 1 of 2

 Note: I have lowered the opacity of the texture on the left for better viewing.
 In the Layer Menu, right-click on the texture layer and selectCreate Clipping Mask.

-As you can see the texture will be wrapped around the poker card base.
-The texture has a soft pink tone which I want to get rid of by using a Hue/Saturation Adjustment Layer which you can create by clicking on the Create New Fill/Adjustments Layer icon located on the bottom of the Layer Menu.
+texture has a soft pink tone which I want to get rid of by using a Hue/Saturation Adjustment Layer which you can create by clicking on the Create New Fill/Adjustments Layer icon located on the bottom of the Layer Menu.
 Set the Saturation to -45 to saturate the color a little bit.

 The card looks better but could still use some improvements.
 Go to Filter>Lens Correction or press Shift+Ctrl+R to create some vignetting.
 Click on the Custom tab on located at the top right and go to the Vignette section and set the Amount to -70 and the Midpoint to 0.